-After EPA communications lockdown, environmental agencies 'terrified' of Trump
+Trump administration reviewing EPA website

 - EPA employees were told to stop posting on social media

-Washington (CNN)Employees at the Interior Department and the Environmental Protection Agency -- where career employees have been instructed to cease almost all communications with audiences outside the agency -- are feeling the Trump administration's crackdown on federal agencies more than most, leaving some employees "terrified."
+Washington (CNN)The Trump administration is examining the agency's website to determine which information will remain, underscoring concerns that climate change and other scientific data might be removed.

-EPA employees have been instructed not to release press releases, publish blog posts or post anything on social media.
+EPA employees have also been instructed not to release press releases, publish blog posts or post anything on social media.
+It's part of a crackdown by the new administration that seems to be especially felt at the EPA and the Interior Department, leaving some employees "terrified."

-"These restrictions are effective immediately and will remain in place until further direction is received from the new Administration's Beach Team," reads the memo written by Joanne Amorosi, the communications director at the EPA's Office of Administration and Resources Management.

-"Incoming media requests will be carefully screened," Amorosi wrote.
-"No new content can be placed on any website.
-Only do clean up where essential."
+EPA spokesperson Doug Erickson said the objective of the website review is to have an agency page that reflects the new administration's policies.

 White House press secretary Sean Spicer said there has been no specific directive to agencies.
 "There's nothing that comes from the White House," he said Wednesday.

-Since moving into the White House, though, Trump has called himself "an environmentalist," something most environmental activists take issue with.
+But the first week of the Trump administration has seen various efforts that could stifle communication with the public.

-The communication lockdown memo, which went out Monday, comes days after representatives from the new administration asked the Interior Department's digital team to temporarily stop using Twitter after the National Park Service retweeted messages Friday that negatively compared the crowd sizes at Barack Obama's 2009 inauguration to Donald Trump's inauguration.
+The Interior Department's digital team was told to temporarily stop using Twitter after the National Park Service retweeted messages Friday that negatively compared the crowd sizes at Barack Obama's 2009 inauguration to Trump's inauguration.

+Christine Todd Whitman, EPA administrator under President George W. Bush, said the moves are heavy-handed.

+"I would say its extreme.
+Its an administration trying to put a strong marker down," Whitman said.

 The lockdowns have led to widespread discontent inside government agencies that deal with climate change and environmental protections.